dianita956/dianita956.github.io/README.md

 - UTSA Dreamers Resource Center “Dreamer and Undocumented Student Conversation: The Immigrant Experience from Latin American Countries.”
 September 27, 2021
 - Coral Texas Library Association D10 “Being the Only.”
 October 23, 2020
 - The University of Washington iSchool Career Services “Advocating for Yourself in the Workplace.”
 August 11, 2020
-- The Henry M. Jackson School of International Studies University of Washington, 2018 Talk | “the Caravan.”
-November 5, 2018
 - The University of Washington iSchool Career Services “Advocating for Yourself in the Workplace.”
 August 11, 2020
-- The Henry M. Jackson School of International Studies University of Washington, 2018 Talk | “the Caravan.”
+- The Henry M. Jackson School of International Studies University of Washington, 2018 Talk “the Caravan.”
 November 5, 2018